-Pre-qualifying is a relative informal process by which you get a lender's estimate of what type of loan you might be able to get.
+Pre-qualifying is a relatively informal process by which you get a lender's estimate of what type of loan you might be able to get and at what amount.
 Pre-approvals, on the other hand, involve a lender's formal review of your credit and income to not only give you a quote but to offer more assurance that you'll actually get your loan when the time comes.
-When you are refinancing, however, pre-qualifying becomes less necessary and pre-approval is a non-issue since you are already in the house.
-The main consideration is to get the mortgage so that you can replace your land contract in time.
+You want to make sure you can get the mortgage, so that you can replace your land contract in time.

 Lenders have leeway in how they judge land contract transactions for refinancing.
 The Federal Housing Administration mortgage program looks at the age of the land contract.
 For contracts less than a year old, it will judge how much it should lend based on the lower of the property's appraised value or the original purchase price.
 In addition, if you got cash back as a part of the transaction and the contract was made less than 12 months ago, the FHA can cap its refinance loan to a maximum of 85 percent of the property's value.
 You will also need to have a copy of the contract for the lender to review.

 Choosing a Loan